Members are used for registering and authenticating external users of an Umbraco installation (ie. forum members

 Member Groups define roles for your members that can be used for role-based protection.
 A member can be in multiple groups.

 To create a new Member Group click the menu icon next to the Member Groups node in the Members section.
 Choose Create, name the group, and save the group.

 Assigning a Member Group

-Umbraco 7.9.0 provides the ability to mark members as sensitive.
-A sensitive member's data will not be displayed to backoffice users unless they have appropriate permissions.
+You will have the option to mark member properties as sensitive.
+Sensitive properties on a members data will not be displayed to backoffice users unless they have appropriate permissions.